-Unused or inoperable motor vehicles, watercraft, equipment of any kind, or the like shall not be stored on any lands subject to any lease or permit issued by SRA-LA.
+Unused or inoperable motor vehicles, including but not limited to watercraft, mustequipment of any kind, or the like shall not be stored on any lands subject to any lease or permit issued by SRA-LA.

-No non-portable recreational vehicles (which, for the purposes of these Policies and Guidelines, include travel trailers and/or mobile homes on blocks, and similar equipment) of any type may be stored on SRA-LA lands subject to a lease or PLUP.
+No non-portable recreational vehicles (which, for the purposes of these Policies and Guidelines, include travel trailers, and/or mobile homes on blocks, and similar equipment) of any type may be stored on SRA-LA lands subject to a lease or PLUP.
 Recreational vehicles may be parked on lands subject to a CLUP, provided that: (1) recreational vehicle use is consistent with the commercial activity authorized under the CLUP, and (2) the recreational vehicle is not used for permanent habitation.